 All cards represent a specific structure and are of the following type:

-• Purple cards (Guilds).
-They earn victory points depending on the number of same-color cards or stages of wonders built the player or/and his neighbours.
+- Purple cards (Guilds).
+They earn victory points depending on the number of same-color cards or stages of wonders built by the player or/and his neighbours.

 After choosing a card, comes the action phase of the game, in which players can choose between 3 different actions:

-• build a stage of the wonder paying the relevant cost (shown on the player board) and using the chosen card as a construction marker
+- build a stage of the wonder by paying the relevant cost (shown on the player board) and using the chosen card as a construction marker